VamsiImmanneni/MiniResearchProject/README.md

 ## Collaboration

-This project was completed individually, but ideas were brainstormed and discussed with a partner on 8/30.
+This project was completed individually, but ideas were brainstormed and discussed with Lining Yu on 8/30.

 ## License